 Apps created to meet these needs rarely factor in whether one is in a rural or metropolitan area.
 Just have an Internet connection, and you are good to go.
 The same vigor with which interconnectivity is fostered in urban areas should also be placed towards rural Internet.

 Nomad Internet is among the leading Internet Service Providers that are going out of their way to keep rural areas on the digital map.
-By providing a truly unlimited high-speed Internet, Nomad Internet effectively meets the Internet needs of rural and traveling Nomads.
+By providing reliable high-speed Internet, Nomad Internet effectively meets the Internet needs of rural and traveling Nomads.

 The improved connectivity in rural areas is achieved through combing the latest cellular technologies by four major carriers.
 Nomad Internet rightfully continues to play its role in sensitizing the importance of rural Internet.